 We believe that UK Smaller Companies represent a structurally attractive part of the public markets.
-Academic research demonstrates that smaller companies in the UK have delivered substantial outperformance over the long term with the Numis Smaller Companies Index delivering a 3.1 percentage point compound premium return per annum since 1955 relative to the UK stock market as a whole.
-This is partially because there is a large number of under-researched and under-owned businesses that typically trade at a valuation discount to larger companies (see Figure 1 on page 8) and relative to their prospects.
+Academic research demonstrates that smaller companies in the UK have delivered substantial outperformance over the long term (see Figure 1 below).
+This is partially because there are a large number of under-researched and under-owned businesses that typically trade at a valuation discount to larger companies (see Figure 2 on page 7) and relative to their prospects.
 A highly selective investor with the resources and experience to navigate successfully this part of the market can find exceptional long-term investment opportunities.